shvilam/LocalCacheLoader/README.md

 Fork from https://github.com/sgmnt/LocalCacheLoader

-Main resone for forking is translte to english
+Main resone for forking is translate to english

 LocalCacheLoader of fully compatible with Loader / URLLoader.